SinghAnkit1010/Brain-Tumor-Segmentation/README.md

 ## Model Architecture

-Understanding the 3D nature of our data, we opted for a robust architecture: we have used 3D UNet model in which we feed 3D data to our model and convolution will apply along height,width and depth.
+Understanding the 3D nature of our data, we opted for a robust architecture. we have used 3D UNet model in which we feed 3D data to our model and convolution will apply along height,width and depth.
 It is better to use model which take 3D MRI scans instead of using model which take 2D Slices of MRI scans,because it will leads to better accuracy.

-## Training Configuration
+## Training

 Ensuring optimal learning, our training configuration is as follows: